emtiazahmed01/Water-Level-Monitoring-and-Smart-Pump-Control-System/README.md

 Overhead water tanks are still managed almost entirely by eye.
 Run the pump too long and the tank overflows down the side of the building; run it against an empty source and the motor burns out dry.
 Neither failure announces itself until the damage is underway.

-This project replaces the guesswork with a sub-2,300 BDT node.
 An HC-SR04 measures the air gap above the water without ever touching it, an ESP32 converts that to a depth and classifies it into five states, and the result appears in three places at once — a 16×2 LCD at the tank, a four-LED bar, and a Blynk dashboard on your phone.
 When the tank reaches its full threshold the firmware opens the relay itself, so overflow protection does not depend on anyone being awake.

 The design was validated in the [Wokwi simulator](#live-simulation) before a single component was connected, which caught five logic and pin-allocation defects at zero component risk.